AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/book/08-Pong/08-Pong.markdown

 ### The PRacket class

+The class `PRacket` is the last class to be implemented before being able to play the pong game.
+To keep the code short, we make the class `PRacket` a subclass of `PBrick`.
+Conceptually, this may not be true (_is a racket an obstacle?_).
+The class is defined as follows:

 ```Smalltalk
 PBrick subclass: #PRacket
 	instanceVariableNames: 'isLearning game records network mouseX minimums maximums'
 	classVariableNames: ''
 	package: 'NeuralNetwork-Pong'
 ```

+A racket has a boolean variable `isLearning`, indicating whether the racket is controlled by a human, and therefore is gathering some data.
+It also has a reference to the game, with is useful to access the balls.
+The `records` variable is a collection containing the records.
+This variable contains what the neural network has to learn.
+The variable `records` will be used in the method `record`, `records`, and `trainNeuralNetwork`, described later on.
+The variable `mouseX` represents the X-component of the mouse cursor.
+This is useful when a human steers the racket.
+The `minimums` and `maximums` variables are two collections containing the minimum and maximum of the records kept in `records`.
+This is useful to perform the data normalization of the records.

 ```Smalltalk
 PRacket>>initialize
 	super initialize.